haoozhang/haoozhang.github.io/_posts/Design Pattern/2022-12-16-Composite Pattern.md

 Work with complex tree structures more conveniently.

-**Open/Closed Principle.** You can introduce new element types without breaking the existing code, which now works with the object tree.
+**Open Closed Principle.** You can introduce new element types without breaking the existing code, which now works with the object tree.

 ### Implementation